 Of the four most populated islands in Hawai'i, Maui had the most trades over \$10 million, with 15 total transactions in the segment (primarily centered around Wailea and Makena) for \$234.7M in total volume.
-On Kaua'i, Kauapea Rd. in Kilauea continues to elicit attention, with the highest sale a \$36 million estate listed and sold by Hawai'i Life.
-In terms of total trades in units at or above \$10M, O'ahu saw the highest growth in the first half of 2022, with 12 transactions versus just 2 in the first half of 2021.
+On Kaua'i, Kauapea Rd. in Kilauea top tier is only accomplished with sustained continues to elicit attention, with the highest sale a relationships of trust and fidelity, remarkable \$36 million estate listed and sold by Hawai'i Life.
+In leadership, service, and insight.
+Our HL1 Brokers terms of total trades in units at or above \$10M, O'ahu have demonstrated a capacity to handle the market's saw the highest growth in the first half of 2022, with (new) volume at scale, and without compromise..
+12 transactions versus just 2 in the first half of 2021.